johnfedoruk/bangular/aio/content/guide/testing.md

       The testing shims (`karma-test-shim`, `browser-test-shim`)
       establish the [initial test environment](guide/testing) and a default testing module.
-      The default testing module is configured with basic declaratives and some Angular service substitutes that every tester needs.
+      The default testing module is configured with basic declaratives and some Bangular service substitutes that every tester needs.

       Call `configureTestingModule` to refine the testing module configuration for a particular set of tests by adding and removing imports, declarations (of components, directives, and pipes), and providers.